Therapeutic Boarding Schools Helping Vermont Families

-Asheville Academy helps young girls from Vermont deal with their emotional and behavioral struggles in a supportive therapeutic environment.
-As a leading therapeutic boarding school, our program helps girls from Vermont find success with evidence-based therapeutic techniques, accredited academics, and caring staff.
+Asheville Academy provides a therapeutic environment for young girls from Vermont who are struggling with emotional and behavioral issues.
+As a leading therapeutic boarding school, our program combines evidence-based therapeutic techniques, accredited academics, and caring staff to help girls from Vermont find success.
 Asheville Academy is one of the top therapeutic boarding schools for Vermont families, even though it is located in Asheville, North Carolina.

-We’ve helped girls from all over the country dealing with defiance, depression or anxiety, and school refusal.
+We’ve helped families from across the country whose daughters are struggling with depression or anxiety, defiance, and school refusal.
 Girls have the opportunity to begin their healing journey in a new environment without distractions at therapeutic boarding schools located outside of Vermont.
-Specializing in helping Vermont girls ages 10 to 14, our therapeutic program was designed specifically for girls in this age range.
-Everything from our campus, weekend activities, and community involvement were built for the needs of young girls.
+Our therapeutic program was designed specifically for girls ages 10-14.
+Every aspect of our program, from our engaging campus, weekend activities, and community involvement, was designed to meet the needs of young girls.

 Girls from Vermont and their families reconnect by rebuilding and repairing their relationships through equine and animal therapy, family therapy, and our experienced clinical team.
-Our therapeutic boarding school can help your Vermont build confidence and find success.
-Call 800-264-8709 to learn more about how we can help your family today!
+For more information about whether our therapeutic boarding school may be a good fit for your family, call 800-264-8709!

 Finding Help for Your Daughter with a Vermont Therapeutic Boarding School

-As a top reviewed therapeutic boarding school, Asheville Academy provides accredited academics to all girls.
+Asheville Academy, a leading therapeutic boarding school, provides accredited academics to students who may have struggled in traditional school settings.
 Recognized by the State of North Carolina as a certified non-public school, we offer small learning environments to meet each student’s abilities, study habits, and motivations.
 As our student-teacher ratio is small, we are able to give each girl more specialized assistance and lesson plans.
-Creating a positive environment and a personalized learning approach allows us to help girls achieve academic success.
+This personalized learning approach allows us to help girls achieve academic success in a positive environment.

-Certified by the Commissions on Accreditation of Rehabilitation Facilities (CARF), Asheville Academy’s therapeutic boarding school provides the top level of therapeutic care for Vermont girls and their families.
-Our program focuses on helping young Vermont girls ages 10-14 who are struggling with depression, anxiety, grief, defiance, or underperformance.
+Asheville Academy provides the top level of therapeutic care for Vermont girls and their families as a therapeutic boarding school certified by the Commissions on Accreditation of Rehabilitation Facilities (CARF).
+Our program was specifically designed for young Vermont girls ages 10-14 who are struggling with depression, anxiety, grief, defiance, or underperformance.

 Our Therapeutic Approach

-Asheville Academy for Girls has helped hundreds of families and their daughters achieve lasting change and success.
-Our multidisciplinary approach includes dynamic therapeutic techniques such as Equine Therapy, DBT, and Group Therapy.
-Our campus offers Vermont girls multiple therapeutic facilities that help create a comfortable and nurturing home-like community.
-In our safe and comfortable setting, girls learn new ways to interact with peers, adults, and their families.
+Asheville Academy has helped families from all over the country achieve lasting change and success.
+Our unique therapeutic methods include techniques such as Equine Therapy, DBT, and Group Therapy.
+With our multiple therapeutic facilities, Vermont girls are a part of a home-like community, that is comfortable and nurturing.
+Our setting provides a safe and comfortable space for girls to learn new ways to interact with peers, adults, and their families.
 For more information about how Asheville Academy for Girls helps families from Vermont, call 800.264.8709.